smart-edge-open/specs/architecture.md

   - Deploy edge compute applications from the image repository
   - Configure the Edge compute application specific Traffic policy
   - Configure the Edge compute application specific DNS policy
-- Edge virtualization infrastructure management: Use the existing industry standard NFV infrastructure API to stacks like Kubernetes or Libvert or Docker to start and stop edge compute applications on the Edge node
+- Edge virtualization infrastructure management: Invoke industry standard NFV infrastructure APIs for stacks like Kubernetes, Libvert or Docker to start and stop edge compute applications on the Edge node
 - Telemetry: Get basic edge compute microservices telemetry from connected Edge nodes.

 Most of the microservices on controller are written in Go lang.
 OpenNESS Controller Community Edition addresses the essential functionalities of Multi-access edge orchestrator and MEC Platform manger as defined in the ETSI MEC Multi-access Edge Computing (MEC): Framework and Reference Architecture.

 ### OpenNESS Edge Node
-OpenNESS Edge Node consists of set of microservices that implement the following functionality to enable execution of edge compute applications natively on the edge node or forward required user traffic to application running on connected local breakout.
+OpenNESS Edge Node consists of set of microservices that implement the following functionality to enable execution of edge compute applications natively on the edge node or forward user traffic to application running on connected local breakout.
-- Edge Application Enrolling: During the first boot connect to the designated OpenNESS Controller Community Edition and request for enrolling.This functionality is implemented in the ELA (Edge Lifecycle Agent) microservice and is implemented in Go lang.
+- Edge Application Enrolling: During initial boot-up, the Edge Node connects to the designated OpenNESS Controller CE, and send an enrolment request.
+This functionality is implemented in the ELA (Edge Lifecycle Agent) microservice and is implemented in Go lang.
 As part of enrolling Edge node is provided TLS based certificate.
 Which is used for further API communication.

 ![OpenNESS Edge Node Authentication](arch-images/openness_nodeauth.png)

-- Edge node interface configuration: During the first boot sent the map of the existing Network interfaces to the Controller to be configured as Upstream, Downstream or local breakout.
+- Edge node interface configuration: During initial boot-up, the Edge Node sends a map of the existing Network interfaces to the Controller to be configured as Upstream, Downstream or local breakout.
 This functionality is implemented in the ELA microservice.
 - DNS service: Support DNS resolution and forwarding services for the application deployed on the edge compute.
 DNS server is implemented based on Go DNS library.
 - Edge Node Virtualization infrastructure: Receive commands from the controller/NFV infrastructure mangers to start and stop Applications.
 This functionality is implemented in the EVA (Edge virtualization Agent) microservice and is implemented in Go lang.
 - Edge application traffic policy: Interface to set traffic policy for application deployed on the edge node.
 This functionality is implemented in the EDA (Edge Dataplane Agent) microservice and is implemented in Go lang.
-- Dataplane: Provide application specific traffic steering towards the Edge compute application running on the edge node or on connected Local break out port.
-Note Dataplane NTS (Network Transport Service) is running on every Edge node instance.
+- Dataplane Service: Steers traffic towards applications running on the Edge Node or the Local Break-out Port, utilizing the Data Plane NTS (Network Transport Service), which runs on every Edge Node.
 It is implemented in C lang using DPDK for high performance IO.
   - Provide Reference ACL based Application specific packet tuple filtering
   - Provide reference GTPU base packet learning for S1 deployment
   - Provide reference Simultaneous IP and S1 deployment